Operation Green Sea: Internal purges in Guinea

 Within a week of the invasion, Touré set up a ten-person committee: the Haut-Commandement (High Command).
 Staffed with loyal members of the Political Bureau, the High Command ran Guinea by decree.
 The High Command oversaw arrests, detentions without trial, and executions.
 The High Command's actions decimated the ranks of government and police officials.
 Notable among the victims were the President of the Central Bank of the Republic of Guinea and the Minister of Finance Ousmane Baldé.
-After a five-day trial, on 23 January 1971, the Supreme Revolutionary Tribunal ordered 29 executions (carried out three days later), 33 death sentences in absentia, 68 life sentences at hard labor, and 17 orders of confiscation of all property.
+After a five-day trial, on 23 January 1971, the Supreme Revolutionary Tribunal ordered 29 executions (carried out three days later), 33 death sentences in absentia, 68 life sentences at hard labour, and 17 orders of confiscation of all property.

-The captured Guinean nationals who joined the Portuguese-African troops and had defected to the Portuguese side of the operation received life sentences at hard labor in Guinea.
+The captured Guinean nationals who joined the Portuguese-African troops and had defected to the Portuguese side of the operation received life sentences at hard labour in Guinea.
 Eighty-nine of those charged were released, but dissidents say some people "disappeared" into prison or were executed extrajudicially.
 Those sentenced to execution included members of the governing party (including the neighbourhood party chiefs in Conakry), Conakry's Chief of Police, a secretary to the President, an assistant minister of finance, and at least five Guinean soldiers.
 Those who had their property confiscated were either French or Lebanese.
 The fate of other Europeans who were arrested is unknown.
 Among those who received life sentences were former government Ministers, heads of state industries, a former regional governor, and the top two officials of the National Museum.

 In July 1971, Touré purged the army of some of its officers.
 In April 1973, he purged his regime of some of its ministers.

 Political condemnation

 On 8 December 1970, the UN Security Council passed Resolution 290, which condemned Portugal for the invasion of Guinea, and called upon Portugal to respect the principles of self-determination and independence with regard to Portuguese Guinea.
 On 11 December 1970, the Organization of African Unity (OAU) passed a resolution unanimously condemning the invasion.

-Nigeria and Algeria offered support to Guinea-Conakry and the Soviet Union sent war ships to the area (known by NATO as the West Africa Patrol) to prevent further military operations against Touré's regime and against the PAIGC bases in Guinea.
+Nigeria and Algeria offered support to Guinea-Conakry and the Soviet Union sent warships to the area (known by NATO as the West Africa Patrol) to prevent further military operations against Touré's regime and against the PAIGC bases in Guinea.